pbusenius/asr-api/benchmark/README.md

 - `--data-dir`: Directory containing audio files (default: data)
 - `--concurrent`: Number of concurrent requests (default: 1)

+**Note:** Language is handled externally by the API.
+The benchmark script does not specify a language parameter, allowing the API to auto-detect or use the language configured in the API itself.

 ## Output

 The script provides: